Poitou-Charentes Region Is Now the Nouvelle-Aquataine But its Beauty Has Not Changed!

-The Poitou Charentes Region of France lies on the western side of France, fronting the Atlantic Ocean.
+The former Poitou-Charentes Region of France lies on the western side of France, fronting the Atlantic Ocean.
+This is now the administrative region of Nouvelle-Aquitaine.
 In this predominantly rural region you will find remains of the Romans and Gauls who once inhabited this part of France.
 Having the mildest climate in France makes this region an ideal place to vacation, live or retire and the region extends to the foothills of the Massif-Central.

 In and Around Cognac